Sustainable Agriculture Institute

-Preventative action is any action we take to avoid injuries or illness related to workplace conditions.
+Preventative action is any action we take to avoid injuries or illnesses related to workplace conditions.

-We’ll conduct periodical risk assessments and job hazard analysis to discover what is likely to harm employees.
+We’ll conduct periodical risk assessments and job hazard analyses to discover what is likely to harm employees.
 We’ll establish preventative measures accordingly.

 Potential threats and dangerous situations include but are not limited to: